 It is possible to defend a charge of driving while disqualified on the grounds that the driver was unaware of the disqualification or suspension.
 Drivers should obtain legal advice on the merits of this defence.
 However, in the event that a driver is found not guilty of driving while disqualified, on the ground that they were unaware of being disqualified, a magistrate may order that the driver serve a period of licence disqualification in substitution for the time they claimed to have been unaware of the disqualification period (s 30A).

-There are two separate dangerous driving offences:
+There are two actions that may constitute a dangerous driving offence:

 A driver found guilty of dangerous driving faces automatic licence or permit cancellation, and disqualification from obtaining a licence for at least six months.
 Also, if the speed alleged is 45 km per hour or more over the speed limit, the minimum cancellation period is 12 months (s 64(2)).

-Careless driving is a very common charge, and is often brought by the police against a driver involved in a minor accident (e.g. running into the rear of another car).
+Careless driving is a very common charge and is often brought by the police against a driver involved in a minor accident (e.g. running into the rear of another car).
 The Magistrates’ Court interprets this charge very widely as involving any situation where a driver fails to exercise a degree of care and attention that a reasonable driver should exercise in normal circumstances.

-Under the RS Act, there is:
+Under the Road Safety Act, there is: